quarkslab/NumbatUI/DOCUMENTATION.md

 * **Graph:** The graph displays the structure of your source code.
 It focuses on the currently selected symbol and directly shows all incoming and outgoing dependencies to other symbols.
 * **Code:** The Code view displays all source locations of the currently selected symbol in a list of code snippets.
 Clicking on a different source location allows you to change the selection and dig deeper.

-Note: Sourcetrail currently supports the languages C/C++, Java and Python.
+Note: Sourcetrail currently supports the languages C/C++ and Python.
 Much of the UI design is therefore based on these languages and might change as soon as other languages are supported.
 For more information have a look at [supported languages](#supported-languages).

 ## Supported Languages